TDEE Calculator

 BMR (Basal Metabolic Rate)

-BMR is the number of calories needed to maintain essential physiological functions at complete rest.
+BMR is the calories needed to maintain essential physiological functions at complete rest.

 It represents the energy required for vital processes such as breathing, circulation, cell production, and maintaining body temperature.